gw-odw/odw-2018/setup/docker_workshop.md

 For a video guide, see the
 [Docker Video Example](https://labcit.ligo.caltech.edu/~jkanner/losc/docker-odw-2018.mov).

+If working on Windows, an intro to [Docker on Windows](https://youtu.be/S7NVloq0EBc) could also help.

 ### Create and start the Docker container

 The pycbc Docker image includes most of the software needed for